 Skip to main content

-As president of the Women In Northfield Giving Support (WINGS), Margit Johnson is one of many women in Northfield, Minnesota, working to support programs and initiatives dedicated to serving women and youth.
+Women In Northfield Giving Support (WINGS) is an organization in Northfield, Minnesota, working to support programs and initiatives dedicated to serving women and youth.

 Get to Know WINGS